mharrod/certusTAP/docs/framework/workflows/construction.md

 * **Drift Calibration Tests:** Confirm sensor accuracy and calibration integrity.
 * **Human-in-the-Loop Testing:** Random audits of AI-flagged events with dual approval.
 * **End-to-End Replay:** Re-run historical data to ensure deterministic reproducibility.

 ---

-## Summary

-The same “Continuous Assurance” framework that validates AI systems can validate physical systems like bridges or buildings.
-The only change is the *domain of metrics* — but the principles of traceability, immutability, and verifiable policy alignment remain identical.

----